35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 Warning – hiking the Agua Volcano is not only more difficult than the Acatenango but it’s even riskier for security reasons.

-To be honest, that wouldn’t really make me feel safer, but I have included the hike to Agua Vulcano in this list because I want it to be complete with all the things to do in Antigua and include all the options.
+To be honest, that wouldn’t really make me feel safer, but I have included the hike to Agua Volcano in this list because I want it to be complete with all the things to do in Antigua and include all the options.

 33. Take a tour of Lake Atitlan